 The return to sports timeframe for ACL reconstruction is different for each patient and is based on several factors.
 These factors include:

 - What sport(s) the athlete is involved in

 The minimum return to play (supported by numerous research articles) is nine months.
 Many researchers recommend a 12-24 month wait before return to play.
 We take a comprehensive team approach to allowing patients to return to sports.
 Physical therapists, your surgeon, parents and coaches will all be involved in assuring the safest return to sports.
 Nationally, the average rate of re-injury after ACL reconstruction is 30 percent.
 This is why taking time to heal properly is so important.

 ACL bridge program and prevention training

-As part of your child’s recovery, they will likely go through the Sportsmetrics™ training program run by our athletic trainers.
+As part of your child’s recovery, they will likely go through the Sportsmetrics™ training program run by our athletic trainers and physical therapists.
 Sportsmetrics is a scientifically proven, six-week jump training program that incorporates proper stretching, special plyometric exercises and weight training.
 It focuses on developing overall leg strength as well as improving balance in strength from the front to the back of the thigh.

 Athletes do 12 to 18 one-hour sessions challenging their bodies to execute jumps, cone and footwork drills and core strengthening all while gaining positive feedback from an athletic trainer.
 Student to teacher ratios are kept to 6 to 1 or better to make sure each athlete receives personalized recommendations and attention.
 Through specialized progression of jump/plyometric drills, athletes learn proper techniques for jumping and landing; increase overall leg strength and improve symmetry in right-to-left leg power.
 Each session builds on the previous one, developing technique and enhancing performance.